Probabilistic Control and Majorization of Optimal Control: EM treatment of RSOC

 Consider a probabilistic model with hidden and observable variables, $X$ and $Z$ (for an example we refer to Fig. \ref{fig:CHMM}).
 Further suppose that the probabilistic model, $\mathcal{M}$, is characterised by a set of variables $\theta$, so that the joint density is given by, $p(Z,X;\theta)$.
 The Maximum Likelihood Estimation (MLE) objective is to identify parameters, $\theta$, by maximises the likelihood of observations, $Z$

 It is well-known that this objective is difficult to treat on account of the integral expression.
 To circumvent the intractable inference, an auxiliary {inference density}, $q(X)$, is introduced.
-The inference distribution allows to decompose the objective into a surrogate objective, $\mathcal{L}$, the so called evidence lower bound (ELBO), and, a relative entropy \textit{error} term.
+The inference density allows to decompose the objective into a surrogate objective, $\mathcal{L}$, the so called evidence lower bound (ELBO), and, a relative entropy \textit{error} term.
 Since the relative entropy is positive semi-definite, with equality only if $q(X) \equiv p(X|Z;\theta)$, the ELBO minorizes the $\log$ likelihood and can be used to establish an MM program.

-In theory the inference distribution can be chosen arbitrarily.
+In theory the inference density can be chosen arbitrarily.
 As long as the domination and tangency condition are satisfied (\ref{eq:MM}), the ELBO can be considered as a minorizing surrogate.
-Though the sole inference distribution that satisfies these two conditions is the a posteriori distribution $p(X|Z;\theta)$.
+Though the sole inference density that satisfies these two conditions is the a posteriori density $p(X|Z;\theta)$.
 The EM algorithm is summarized by the following fixed point iteration

 Finally note that